rikard-sics/contiki-ng/os/net/security/edhoc/README.md

 #Ephemeral Diffie-Hellman Over COSE (EDHOC) [RFC9528]

-The [RFC9528] IETF Internet - RFC specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a very compact, and lightweight authenticated Diffie-Hellman key exchange with ephemeral keys that provides mutual authentication, perfect forward secrecy, and identity protection.It uses COSE [RFC8152] for cryptography, CBOR [RFC7049] for encoding, and CoAP [RFC7252] for transport and the main use case is to establish an OSCORE security context.
+The [RFC9528] IETF Internet - RFC specifies Ephemeral Diffie-Hellman Over COSE (EDHOC), a very compact, and lightweight authenticated Diffie-Hellman key exchange with ephemeral keys that provides mutual authentication, perfect forward secrecy, and identity protection.
+It uses COSE [RFC8152] for cryptography, CBOR [RFC7049] for encoding, and CoAP [RFC7252] for transport and the main use case is to establish an OSCORE security context.
 The EDHOC exchange and the key derivation follow known protocol constructions such as [SIGMA], NISTSP-800-56A and HKDF [RFC5869].

 ## EDHOC in Contiki-NG
-The Contik-NG EDHOC module implememts asymmetric key authentication by using static Diffie-Hellman keys.The authentication is provided by a Message Authentication Code (MAC) computed from an ephemeral-static ECDH shared secret which enables significant reductions in message sizes.
+The Contik-NG EDHOC module implements asymmetric key authentication by using static Diffie-Hellman keys.
+The authentication is provided by a Message Authentication Code (MAC) computed from an ephemeral-static ECDH shared secret which enables significant reductions in message sizes.
 The implementation uses cipher suite 2 that consists of AES-CCM-16-64-128 as an AEAD algorithm, SHA-256 as a Hash algorithm, and the P-256 as ECDH curve.
-The implementation has passed the interoperability test succesffuly in the IETF-Hacktachon 110.
+The implementation has passed the interoperability test successfully in the IETF-Hackathon 110.

-EDHOC consists of three messages (MSG1, MSG2 and, MSG3), plus an EDHOC error message (MSG_ERR) where each of them is a CBOR sequence.The current implementation transports these messages as an exchange of Confirmable CoAP [RFC725] messages where the CoAP client is the EDHOC Initiator and the
+EDHOC consists of three messages (MSG1, MSG2 and, MSG3), plus an EDHOC error message (MSG_ERR) where each of them is a CBOR sequence.
+The current implementation transports these messages as an exchange of Confirmable CoAP [RFC725] messages where the CoAP client is the EDHOC Initiator and the
-CoAP server is the EDHOC Responder.The MSG1 and MSG3 are transferred in POST requests and MSG2 in a 2.04(Changed) response to the Uri-Path:
+CoAP server is the EDHOC Responder.
+The MSG1 and MSG3 are transferred in POST requests and MSG2 in a 2.04(Changed) response to the Uri-Path:
-"/.well-known/edhoc".When MSGs size is bigger than 64B the Block-Wise transfer mechanism [RFC7959] for fragmentation is being used.
+"/.well-known/edhoc".
+When MSGs size is bigger than 64B the Block-Wise transfer mechanism [RFC7959] for fragmentation is being used.

-Notice that the authentication keys must be established at the EDHOC key storage before running the EDHOC protocol.For this reason, an edhoc-key-sotrage.h() API function is provided in order to set the COSE_key with the correct struct format.
+Notice that the authentication keys must be established at the EDHOC key storage before running the EDHOC protocol.
+For this reason, an edhoc-key-storage.h() API function is provided in order to set the COSE_key with the correct struct format.
-At the configuration file, the credential type used for authentication must be selected.Two methods have been implemented:
+At the configuration file, the credential type used for authentication must be selected.
+Two methods have been implemented:
-- `PRK_ID` : The EDHOC exchanging a unique identity of the public authentication key to be retrieved.Before running the EDHOC protocol each party need at least a DH-static public key and a set of identities which is allowed to communicate with.
+- `PRK_ID` : The EDHOC exchanging a unique identity of the public authentication key to be retrieved.
+Before running the EDHOC protocol each party need at least a DH-static public key and a set of identities which is allowed to communicate with.
 - `PRKI_2` : The EDHOC exchanging messages which include directly the actual credential (DH-static public key) formatted as a COSE_Key of type EC2.
-The EDHOC protocol can runs without prior knowledge of the other part.Each part provisionally accepts the RPK of the other part until posterior authentication.
+The EDHOC protocol can runs without prior knowledge of the other part.
+Each part provisionally accepts the RPK of the other part until posterior authentication.

 ### EDHOC configuration
 The following macro must be defined on the configuration file: